nickytonline/source.nickytonline.github.io/src/pages/blog/2019-11-22-evaluating-the-new-microsoft-edge.md

 ![MS Edge on iOS warning about being an old version of Safari on GitHub site](/img/ms_edge_ios_github_not_supporting_old_safari.png "MS Edge on iOS warning about being an old version of Safari on GitHub site")

-The one thing that I do not understand is why they provide a continue browsing later feature on iOS, since the feature clearly states to have the latest version of Windows installed on your PC.
+The one thing that I do not understand is why they provide a continue browsing later feature if it is not supported on macOS and Linux, since the feature clearly states to have the latest version of Windows installed on your PC.
+Once again, the browser is currently in BETA, so I imagine, this will get sorted out.

 ![MS Edge Browse Later Screen on iOS](/img/ios_browse_later.png "MS Edge Browse Later Screen on iOS")